jhopson822/Logo-Generative-Pipeline/README.md

 ## Methodology
 [![genpipeline][images-fig3]](https://example.com)

-*Figure 3.
-My first attempt of different women hairtypes from 1a to 4c(SmartHairAI)*
+*Figure 3.  logo sketching to final process.*

 [![genpipeline][images-fig4]](https://example.com)

 *Figure 4.
-My first attempt of different asian women hairstypes from 1a to 3a(SmartHairAI)*
+Multiple Logo Game Designs*

 [![genpipeline][images-fig5]](https://example.com)

 *Figure 5.
-My first attempt of different white women hairtypes from 1a to 3c(SmartHairAI)*
+Past to Present Logo Designs*

 [![genpipeline][images-fig6]](https://example.com)

 *Figure 6.
-My first attempt of different black women hairtypes from 2a to 4c(SmartHairAI)*
+Explaination of what i want my logo to represent*

 To design the logo for Duskfire Chronicles, I followed the creative thinking methodology, which includes five key stages: define, research, ideate, prototype, and implement.
 I began by defining the core goals of the logo: it needed to feel bold, mysterious, and representative of the game’s fantasy setting and Afrofuturist influences.
 I also wanted the logo to stand out among other indie game titles while still fitting within the fantasy genre.Next, I moved into the research phase.
 I explored other game logos, particularly those with elemental or mystical themes, and gathered references from dark fantasy concept art, typography books, and Afrofuturist visuals.
 This research helped me understand the visual language I wanted to experiment with and gave me a foundation for my design choices (Puccio et al. 35).During ideation, I brainstormed and listed keywords, visual themes, and possible shapes that represented the narrative and atmosphere of Duskfire.
 I sketched different concepts and font styles, intentionally allowing for creative freedom without judgment (Runco and Acar 66).
 These raw sketches helped form the basis of my prototypes.
 I then used Procreate to build out several digital prototypes.
 These were not final designs but visual tests that allowed me to combine fonts, color gradients, and symbolic elements like fire, dusk, and ancient markings.
 I iterated multiple times, refining what worked and setting aside what didn’t.
 While I haven’t reached the final implementation stage, this methodology has kept me grounded and creatively open.
 It emphasized experimentation and evolution over perfection—a mindset that makes it easier to take creative risks and return to ideas with fresh perspective (Leonard and Swap 112).